davidtkeane/rangerplex-ai/README.md

 *   **Smart Streaming**: CORS proxy routes audio through local server for seamless playback.
 *   **Persistent Settings**: Remembers your volume, last station, and player state.
 *   **Theme Integration**: Adapts to Dark, Light, and Tron themes with matching effects.

+### 🐾 Ranger Pet (NEW in v2.4.4)
+*   **Your Study Companion**: A lovable Cyber Cat that lives in your sidebar and keeps you company while you work.
+*   **Interactive Actions**: Feed your pet 🍎 or play with it 🎾 - complete with sound effects (meow/purr).
+*   **Always Happy**: No-guilt design - your pet never dies, gets sick, or makes you feel bad.
+It's always excited to see you!
+*   **Breathing Animation**: Gentle idle animation makes your pet feel alive and present.
+*   **Theme Integration**: Adapts to Dark, Light, and Tron modes with matching colors and effects.
+*   **Perfect Placement**: Sits in the sidebar between chat logs and user controls - always visible, never intrusive.
+*   **High-Quality Graphics**: Crisp 1024×1024 pixel art scaled to sidebar size for perfect clarity.
+*   **Future-Ready**: Built on the proven WordPress Tamagotchi system, ready for XP, leveling, evolution, and study session integration.

 ### 💾 Triple-Layer Data Persistence (v2.2.0 - Enhanced in v2.4.2)
 *   **IndexedDB** (Browser): Fast, local storage that survives page refreshes.